Eltaurus-Lt/Anki-Card-Templates/README.md

 ### Themes

-In addition to the Memrise functionality mentioned at the beginning, the template also implements several features retired from Memrise, such as highlighting **answer corrections** (look for the "You wrote:" line on the screenshots above), or never supported by Memrise, such as **tab-navigation** over a card's interface, ability to view full card's info even when the submitted answer is correct (press `Space`), and a dedicated **Dark theme**.
+In addition to replicating the existing Memrise functionality listed at the beginning, the template also implements several features retired from Memrise, such as highlighting **answer corrections** (look for the "You wrote:" line on the screenshots above), or never supported by Memrise, such as **tab-navigation** over a card's interface, ability to view full card's info even when the submitted answer is correct (press `Space`), and a dedicated **Dark theme**.
 In addition to that, the template has several **other color schemes** to control the appearance of the cards (they are also easily customizable, so everyone can create their personal color scheme):
 <!-- fuzzy answer matching | timers, mems... -->

 ![Color Schemes](https://github.com/user-attachments/assets/5bedf070-0002-405b-bcf3-6210f6321917)